Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Model and method

 $, which belongs to the $\text{AIII}$ symmetry class.
 In 2D, an example is $\hat{H}^{\text{2d}}_{\alpha}(\mathbf{k}) = [\sin(\alpha k_x)\sigma_{x} - \sin(k_y)\sigma_y + (1-\cos(\alpha k_x) - \cos(k_y)) \sigma_z] $, which belongs to $\text{C}$ symmetry class.
 Linear combinations of different $\hat H_{\alpha}$ can realize phase transitions between different topological insulators or superconductors~\cite{Verresen2017PRB}.
 For example, $ \hat H^\text{1d}_1 + \hat H^\text{1d}_2$ corresponds to the critical point that separates two gapped phases with winding numbers $\omega=1$ and $\omega=2$, featuring edge states in a nontrivial topological universality class~\cite{Verresen2017PRB, Verresen2018PRL, Verresen2021PRX, Yu2022PRL}.
 Similarly, $(a\hat H^\text{2d}_0+b\hat H^\text{2d}_1+c\hat H^\text{2d}_2)/(a+b+c)$ realizes a Chern insulator transition between Chern number $\mathcal C=1$ and $\mathcal C=2$ when $b=a+c$ and $c>a$, supporting chiral edge states~\cite{verresen2020topologyedgestatessurvive, Zhou2025CP}.

-In the main text, we focus on 1D and 2D models as illustrative examples, while the more involved 3D case is discussed in the Supplemental Material (SM).
+In the main text, we focus on 1D and 2D models as illustrative examples, while the more involved 3D case is discussed in the Appendix.
 We thus obtain a set of critical Hamiltonians constructed as linear combinations of $\hat H_{\alpha}$, which exhibit topologically protected edge states.
-Thanks to the exactly solvable nature of free-fermion models, we can easily compute the entanglement spectrum using the correlation matrix method (see Sec.~I of the SM and Refs.~\cite{chung2001prb,cheong2004prb,Peschel_2009} for details), which enables the general analysis presented in the following sections.
+Thanks to the exactly solvable nature of free-fermion models, we can easily compute the entanglement spectrum using the correlation matrix method (see Appendix B and Refs.~\cite{chung2001prb,cheong2004prb,Peschel_2009} for details), which enables the general analysis presented in the following sections.

-\emph{Analytical result of Entanglement Spectrum and Boundary modes}---At the critical point between insulators or superconductors with topological numbers $n$ and $n+1$, one can formally define the winding number as $n+\frac{1}{2}$~\cite{verresen2020topologyedgestatessurvive}.
-However, this critical winding number is unstable under perturbations and can be reduced to $n $ perturbatively, highlighting the need for new diagnostics to identify nontrivial topology in such critical systems.
-Meanwhile, for the ground state of a quadratic Majorana Hamiltonian $\hat{H}=\frac{\text{i}}{2}\sum_{i,j}\mathcal{H}_{ij}\hat{\chi}_i\hat{\chi}_j$, in which all negative energy modes are occupied, the single-particle entanglement Hamiltonian at some region $A$ is $\hat{\rho}_A={\mathcal{Z}}_A^{-1}\exp(\frac{\text{i}}{2}\sum_{i,j\in A}(\mathcal{K}_{E})_{ij}\hat{\chi}_i\hat{\chi}_j)$ described by the following flatten Hamiltonian written as